threatsimgpt-AI/ThreatSimGPT/docs/community/SECURITY.md

 ### Recognition

-We believe in recognizing security researchers who help improve ThreatGPT:
+We believe in recognizing security researchers who help improve ThreatSimGPT:

 - **Hall of Fame**: Recognition in our security acknowledgments
 - **Credits**: Listed in release notes and documentation
-- **Swag**: ThreatGPT merchandise for significant findings
+- **Swag**: ThreatSimGPT merchandise for significant findings

 ### Security Updates